drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset?
 P

-This indicates the timestep __after__ the last timestep of the change event (because, Pythonically, the time interval stipulated is start-inclusive, stop-exclusive).
+This indicates the last timestep of the change event.

 ------------------------------------------------------------------------------